ncsa/ncsa_system_documentation/docs/source/allocations/group-mgmt.rst

    - Log in with an existing NCSA identity or click **Register New User and Join** to create an NCSA identity.
    - Provide any information requested for the group you invited them to.

 #.
 After a person completes the forms at the **Group invitation** URL, the group's **maintainers** will be notified by email.
 A group maintainer will need to come back to Group Management page to confirm the request to join the group.
+Updates to group membership can take up to **1 hour** to propagate to the system.

 Remove a Member from a Group
 ---------------------------------